ilyannn/esql-composer/README.md

 To take advantage of all ES|QL Composer features, you should have:

-1. An Anthropic API key (since we use beta features, only direct access is supported).
+- An Anthropic API key (since we use beta features, only direct access is supported).
-1. An URL and key of an Elasticsearch cluster with some data (it should allow access from the browser.)
+- Credentials for an Elasticsearch cluster (CORS should be set up to [allow access from the browser](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-application-security.html#search-application-security-cors)).

 ### Features